danjohnson3141/Jekyll-Test/groups/GET-groups.md

 <!-- --- title: GET /groups -->

 Returns a list of all groups that are visible to the active user.
 Secret groups that the user is not a member of will not be returned.
+This route returns a lot more data than seems neccessary, but that's because the front end resuses a lot of this data through the UX.

 =
 #### Authentication